isafemobile/StepCounter/README.md

 # 📈🚶‍♂️ Step Counter

 This repository contains a step counter designed specifically for the wear OS of i.safe MOBILE watches.
 Not only does it capture steps using the step counter sensor, but it also offers a stopwatch feature.
 Important to note, resetting the stopwatch does not affect or reset the step counting.
 However, the step counter does reset upon starting the application.

 ## 📋 Debug and Analyze

-using Android Debug Bridge# to check the devices on the device including all type of sensors:
+using Android Debug Bridge to check the devices on the device including all type of sensors:

 1. ```adb shell```
 2. ```getevent -i```
-3. noting the device name -sc stands for step-counter :
+3. 3. noting the device name -**sc** stands for **s**tep-**c**ounter :
- "GR5515-sc” device 9: /dev/input/event4"
+ "GR5515-**sc** device 9: /dev/input/event4"
 4. ``` getevent /dev/input/event4 ```
 5. Shake the device to initiate the step counter sensor due to movement and check the output on the terminal